 Who Is Able To Recoup Compensation From A Personal Injury Settlement?

 Only the injury victim can recoup compensation from a personal injury settlement.
 The question at the end of the case for the client is how much financial recovery will they stand to make after their medical bills, case costs, and attorney fees are paid.
 If the client isn’t satisfied with the amount that they are going to receive after these costs have been paid, then they don’t have to authorize the settlement.
 Ultimately the settlement has to be just and fair for everyone involved, but most especially for the client.
 The client is in control of whether that case gets settled or not.
-We can’t settle a case without our client’s permission and authorization.
+I can’t settle a case without client’s permission and authorization.

 Does Retaining A Lawyer Impact The Attitude Of Insurance Companies In A Personal Injury Case?